metasfresh/metasfresh-documentation/_developers_collection/en/myrepos_en.md

 ## Installing myreps

 * I'm working on a windows machine where I installed [perl](http://strawberryperl.com/) in order to be able to run [myrepos](https://myrepos.branchable.com/).
-* I'm running myrepo from within the `git bash` shell that came together with git.
+* I'm running myrepos from within the `git bash` shell that came together with [git](https://git-scm.com/) for windows.
-  * i have individual `.mrconfig` files for different workspaces and was (on my windows system) unable to register them as trusted.
+  * I have individual `.mrconfig` files for different workspaces and was (on my windows system) unable to register them as trusted.
 Hence the `-t`

 ## .mrconfig file